fgmachado/fgmachado/README.md

 ### I'm Felipe, a Software Engineer in love by new technologies and good practices of software engineering.

-- 🔭 I'm currently working as Tech Lead at NTConsult, allocated at Globo.com, in the Globo sales team.
+- 🔭 I'm a Specialist Software Engineer at Globo, in the integration team of Jornada de Vendas, where I act as Tech Lead.

 - 📫 How to reach me:

     [![Linkedin](https://badgen.net/badge/LinkedIn/fgmachado?icon=linkedin)](https://www.linkedin.com/in/felipe-gomes-machado/)